abscondment/praywithus/readme.txt

 The Pray With Us plugin adds a simple prayer request widget to WordPress.

-Administrators can manage a list of prayer requests.
-Visitors can mark the ones for which they are praying and see the prayer counts.

 == Description ==

 The Pray With Us plugin adds a simple prayer request widget to WordPress.